jo-makar/custom-httpd/README.md

 Intended to be a drop-in alternative to "python3 -m http.server" for streaming media

+## httpd-seekable.lisp

+Another seekable http server

+Index view supports sorting by filename, size and date

 ## httpd-slow.go

 Http server that (maliciously) throttles download speeds

-## http-server.lisp

-Simple http server implemented in Common Lisp